jxchin/DETechAssessment-cjx/README.md

 ### What to improve on
 1. Include the datatypes of each attribute
+2. Include firstname,lastname,above_18 attributes in Member table
+3. Include quantity in Product_Sold table
-2. Furnish more details in Receipt table.
+3. Furnish more details in Receipt table.
 For example, datetime, taxable amount, total payable.

 ### How to setup on your local machine
 1. Dowload the entire repo to your computer